iluvjava/Maths/Notebook 2.0 obsidian/AMATH 516 Numerical Optimizations/Smooth Gradient Descend The Basics.md

 ---
 ### **Gradient descent with strong convexity**

 We present results on smooth gradient descent when the objective function is $\beta$-strongly convex.
-For a definition and the consequences of a function $f$ being strongly convex, see [Strong Convexity, Equivalences and Implications](Properties%20of%20Functions/Strong%20Convexity,%20Equivalences%20and%20Implications.md) for more information.
+For a definition and the consequences of a function $f$ being strongly convex, see [Strong Convexity](Properties%20of%20Functions/Strong%20Convexity.md) for more information.

 When a function has Lipschitz smooth gradient and strong convexity, the gradient operator $I - \eta \nabla f$  is a contraction for values of $\eta \in (0, 2/L)$.
 Read [Appearances of Contraction Operators in Optimizations Method](Operators%20Theory/Appearances%20of%20Contraction%20Operators%20in%20Optimizations%20Method.md) for a more detailed proof.
 That results presented there will show that $\Vert x^{(k)} - x^+\Vert$ contracts linearly with a ratio $\min(|1 - \eta L|, |1 - \eta \beta|)$.